Norwich University | Alumni Event Registration

 List has 502 notes on 26 pages << < 1 2 3 4 5 > >>

-It is with deep regret that I inform you of the death of Paul Tolman, Class of 1971.
+It is with deep regret that I inform you of the death of Bruce Beaney, Class of 1967.

-Paul, 76, of Indian Land, SC passed away on February 12, 2025.
-He graduated with a Bachelor of Science in Electrical Engineering.
-He was a member of the Outing Club, Junior Week Committee, Ring Committee, Ski Patrol, Institute of Electrical and Electronics Engineers, and Track Team.
-He was also a member of the Garrison Associates with over 10 years of consecutive giving to Norwich University.
+Bruce, 80, of Peconic, NY passed away on May 17, 2025.
+He graduated with a Bachelor of Science in Business.
+He was a member of the Varsity Club, Winter Carnival Committee, Junior Week Committee, the Society for Advancement in Management, and Hockey.
+He was a Partridge Society One-Star General with over 24 years of consecutive giving to Norwich University.

-The Norwich community's thoughts are with Paul's family, friends, and classmates.
+The Norwich community's thoughts are with Bruce's family, friends, and classmates.

 In Sympathy,